NapatKulnarong/SkinMatch/SECURITY.md

 - Remove dead/commented-out code, debugging helpers, or `print` statements before merging.
 Rely on structured logging (`logging.debug/info/...`) that can be filtered per environment.
 Periodically run `rg -n "print(" backend frontend` to make sure stray debug prints don't sneak into prod.

 ### Advanced Backup Strategy

 - **Versioned backups:** Run `pg_dump --format=custom --file=/backups/pg/$(date -u +%Y%m%dT%H%M%SZ)_skinmatch.dump` nightly and keep at least 30 days of snapshots.
 For media assets, use `aws s3 sync media/ s3://skinmatch-media-backups/$(date -u +%Y/%m/%d)/ --delete --exact-timestamps` so every run lands in a time-stamped prefix.
 - **Encrypt at rest and in transit:** Pipe database dumps through `age` or `gpg` before uploading (`pg_dump ... | age -r backup@skinmatch.com > dump.age`) and enable SSE-KMS/SSE-C on the object store bucket.
 Rotate the encryption keys annually and after staff changes.
 - **Geo-diverse storage:** Replicate backups to at least two regions (e.g., AWS S3 `ap-southeast-1` and `us-west-2`) or mix providers (S3 + Backblaze B2).
 Use lifecycle policies to tier older versions into Glacier/Deep Archive while keeping last 7 days in hot storage for quick restores.
 - **Test disaster recovery:** Once per quarter, restore the latest backup into a staging environment: `pg_restore --clean --dbname=skinmatch_dr --format=custom dump.age` (after decrypting) and `aws s3 sync s3://skinmatch-media-backups/latest media-restore/`.
 Script the steps and record the time taken so deviations are obvious.
 - **Document RTO/RPO:** Keep a runbook (e.g., `docs/runbooks/disaster-recovery.md`) that states Recovery Time Objective (target: < 2 hours to restore DB + media) and Recovery Point Objective (target: < 24 hours of data loss).
 Note who is on-call for DR, where credentials live, and how to escalate if restore windows are exceeded.

+### Security Testing
+- **Automated scans:** Schedule a weekly GitHub Actions workflow (e.g., cron `0 3 * * Mon`) that reuses the Bandit + pip-audit steps plus `npm audit` for the frontend.
+Augment with OWASP ZAP baseline scan against staging: `docker run -t owasp/zap2docker-stable zap-baseline.py -t https://staging.skinmatch.com -r zap-report.html`.
+Publish results as workflow artifacts.
+- **Penetration tests:** At least twice a year, have an internal engineer or third party run a lightweight pentest focusing on authentication flows, admin access, and customer data exfiltration.
+Capture findings in Jira with severity labels and remediation owners.
+- **OWASP Top 10 validation:** Map each risk (A01 injection, A02 auth, etc.) to concrete test cases.
+For example, use Burp/ZAP to fuzz inputs for SQLi/XSS, verify rate limiting for brute-force, check S3 buckets for misconfigurations (A05 security misconfiguration), and confirm sensitive data exposure protections (A03).
+- **Attack simulations:** Coordinate with the ops team to run tabletop exercises (phishing compromise, leaked API key, ransomware).
+For each scenario, simulate alert channels (PagerDuty/Slack), incident response checklist, and post-mortem.
+Track timing to see if RTO/RPO and SOC playbooks hold up.
+- **Review & remediation:** Security scan outputs (Bandit, pip-audit, ZAP, pentest reports) should feed into your issue tracker within 24 hours.
+Triage monthly, prioritizing Critical/High issues for resolution in the current sprint and documenting accept-risk decisions for anything deferred.